Kue Putri Salju

 - These Kue Putri Salju look pretty and sweet in a jar.
 They will also be a lovely addition to your festive decorations.

-You can make your Snow White Butter Cookies a few weeks before your festive celebrations such as Christmas, Eid, Hanukkah, Diwali, Halloween, etc.
+You can make your Snow White Butter Cookies a few weeks before your festive celebrations such as Christmas, Eid, Chinese New Year, Hanukkah, Diwali, Halloween, etc.

 Do let me know when you tried the recipe.
-And tell me whether you love the cookies.
+And tell me whether you love these Snow White cookies.

-And before you go, you may want to check my other recipes that you may love for your festive celebrations.
+And before you go, you may want to check my other recipes of Indonesian sweets that you may love.

 - Agar-agar milk pudding with condensed milk and raspberry.